How Far to Drain an Above Ground Pool for Winter

 Cleaning and Chemical Treatment

-Before winterizing your above-ground pool, it’s essential to thoroughly clean it.
+Before winterizing your above-ground pool, it’s essential to clean it thoroughly.

-Begin by removing any leaves or debris that have accumulated on the surface and at the bottom of the pool.
-Ensure that the pool is free of algae by scrubbing the walls and floor with a pool brush.
+Begin by removing any leaves or debris accumulated on the surface and at the bottom of the pool.
+Scrub the walls and floor with a pool brush to ensure the pool is algae-free.

-Once your pool water is balanced, add a winterizing chemical kit or winter pool pill to further prevent algae growth and corrosion of equipment.
+Once your pool water is balanced, add a winterizing chemical kit or winter pool pill to prevent algae growth and equipment corrosion.

 Pool Cover Installation

-Installing a pool cover is a crucial step in preparing your pool for winter.
+Installing a pool cover is crucial in preparing your pool for winter.
 A high-quality winter cover will protect your pool from debris, leaves, and snow during the cold months.

 Before installation, make sure the cover is clean and free of damage.
-Then, securely fasten the cover over the pool, making certain that it is tight and properly anchored.
+Then, securely fasten the cover over the pool, ensuring it is tight and properly anchored.
 This will prevent it from sagging under the weight of snow and ice.

 Read my article Best Above Ground Pool Winter Covers if you don’t have one.

 Place an air pillow underneath the cover in the center of the pool.
 This helps to distribute the weight of snow and ice evenly across the cover, reducing the risk of damage.
-It also allows ice on the surface of the pool to “squeeze” the pillow rather than squeeze the sides of the pool which might damage it.
+It also allows ice on the pool’s surface to “squeeze” the pillow rather than squeeze the sides of the pool, which might damage it.

 Other related articles you might find useful: